ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

 *   Number of errors:

-    IAM session availability is not of the highest criticity, losing some could be annoying but it will only force the customer to login again, this would not really impact the business.
-I think it is more important to prefer performance to errors here.
+    0% is very hard to reach and in our use case losing a session is very annoying but not blocking.
+Nevertheless, bests efforts should be made to keep the count at the lowest while keeping a balance with a good performance level.

 *   Caches are well ‘sharded’ between nodes:

     We could prove as an example that sessions are not closed when scaling-in.
-We can benefit from our load tests to verify that we do not have request errors on refreshed sessions during the scale-in.
+We can benefit from our load tests to verify that we do not have request errors on refreshed sessions during a scale-in.

 *   ...